grmarxer/Onboarding/Case_Study_4-VIPs_and_Pools.md

 ### Summary

 In this case study we will create several LTM VIPs and demonstrate load balancing within the ESXi environment using one linux client and two linux servers.
+We also introduce route domains.
 After completion the student should have a good understanding how each VIP works architecturally and where to apply them in a customer environment.

 <br/>